-Led by the curator of the exhibit, Kentucky Made: Decorative Arts in the Liberty Hall Collection, this tour highlights some of the finest Kentucky-made pieces from the collection.
-The tour explores the social and cultural landscape of 19th century Kentucky through the work of silversmiths, weavers, furniture makers, and painters.
+Kentucky Made: Decorative Arts in the Liberty Hall Collection highlights some of the finest Kentucky-made pieces from the collection.
+Led by the curator of the exhibit, this tour explores the social and cultural landscape of 19th century Kentucky through the work of silversmiths, weavers, furniture makers, and painters.

 Senator Brown's Neighborhood Walking Tour

 When John Brown built Liberty Hall, the city of Frankfort boasted about 600 residents.
 This guided walking tour highlights the buildings and sites that were in place during the time Senator Brown and his wife Margaretta lived at Liberty Hall (1801-1838).
 Maps, photographs, and other historic documents enhance the tour.
 This tour is also offered to the general public in May as part of National Historic Preservation Month.

 Time-travel to 1817 to hear the story of Margaretta Varick's fatal visit to Liberty Hall and learn how the legend of the ghostly Gray Lady came to be.
 Children experience the past first-hand by preparing ingredients in the kitchen, learning a period dance, and other hands-on activities.
 Recommended for ages 7-10.
 One chaperone per each five children required. $5 per person.

 Fun and Games Children's Tour